zzzace2000/laravel-medialibrary/v3/index.md

 permalink: /
 layout: default
 ---
-#Introduction

-This Laravel 5.1 package can associate all sorts of files with Eloquent models.
+Medialibrary is a Laravel 5.1 package that can associate all sorts of files with Eloquent models.

-It provides a simple API to work with.
+It provides a simple, fluent API to work with.
 Here's an example:

 ```php
 $newsItem = News::find(1);
 $newsItem->addMedia($pathToFile)->toCollection('images');
 ```

-It can handle your uploads directly:
+It can also directly handle your uploads:

 ```php
 $newsItem->addMedia($request->file('image'))->toCollection('images');